 - Comment on content and ideas — not on the people posting them

 - Treat each other with respect, even as you challenge each other’s politics and perspectives

 - The following kinds of content are prohibited: personal attacks; insults or slurs; defamatory comments; hate speech; threats or harassment; discriminatory comment or comment that exposes an individual or a group to hatred or contempt on the basis of religion, race, nationality or ethnicity, sexual orientation, gender identity or expression, age or disability

 - Respect each other’s privacy, for example, by not disclosing someone’s sexual orientation or personal stories that are not your own; don’t post or threaten to post other people’s personally identifying information, either

 - No advertising, “spam” or other commercial posts; and if you’re going to share someone else’s work, make sure you credit them

 We reserve the right to hide or delete any contribution that breaches these guidelines.
 Repeat offenders will be considered unwelcome and may be banned from engaging on The Discourse’s website or social channels.

 As members of The Discourse, you are crucial to the communities we’re trying to build and the discussions we aim to foster.
 We hope you’ll help us nurture spaces that are both lively and welcoming to a diversity of views and experiences.
-If a debate takes a turn towards the toxic, we hope you’ll help defuse the hostility and steer it back on track.
+If a debate takes a toxic, we hope you’ll help defuse the hostility and steer it back on track.

 And as always, we welcome your feedback and your questions on everything we publish.
 These guidelines are a living document and will evolve in response to your feedback, and the needs of our communities.
-Anita Li, our Director of Communities, is keen to hear any suggestions, questions or concerns you may have.
-Get in touch with her here.
+Lindsay Sample, our Editorial Director, is keen to hear any suggestions, questions or concerns you may have.
+Get in touch with Lindsay here.[end]